rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Explanation:

-There are 5 groups, who will all get assigned a charity and given information regarding that charity (also see supporting material) “You have 30 minutes to prepare a 3 minutes pitch (strict strict timing).
+There are 5 groups, who will all get assigned a charity and given information regarding that charity (also see [supporting material](https://youtu.be/rBMZiaD-OYo?t=2)) _“You have 30 minutes to prepare a 3 minutes pitch (strict, strict timing).
 The goal of this pitch is to convince as many people in this room as possible.
 Basically if anyone goes home after the workshop and the first thing they did was donate to your charity, you did great!
 There is absolutely no need to be nice to the other charities… you’re here to win!
 You are not to lie about statistics (but making up an anecdote about your nephew is fine).
 Discussion will be after all the pitches.
 Pitches can be given by 1 person in the group or by all.
 This contest is also completely unfair because some charities will have easier information than others.
-Good luck!”
+Good luck!”_

-I recommend putting a big countdown timer on the screen (i.e. online-stopwatch.com) both for the time until the pitches start as well as during the pitches.
+I recommend putting a big countdown timer on the screen (i.e. [online-stopwatch.com](https://www.online-stopwatch.com/)) both for the time until the pitches start as well as during the pitches.
 Afterwards you ask everyone to vote on a single other team to determine who won.
 Alternatively you might do a giving game at this point.
 You discuss a little, ask for their reasons and usually they give you exactly the kind of reasons you want.
 When a certain point comes up which resembles something you’ve prepared (more on this in the next paragraph) you tell them that information.
 The goal of this is to make the interaction feel natural.
 At a certain point you might point at the time and proceed to tell the things you still want to tell.
 I usually end with introducing what effective altruism is (it should follow logically from the data presented and the discussion).
 Do remember to put emphasis on the fact that EA is about much more than just money.
 This is important because after 80 minutes of just focusing on charities and money they might not realize this is just the start.

 The 5 charities I always use and the corresponding point I make are listed below.
 I don’t have a preset order for them to pitch in (again, I like it natural).
 Also in the discussion I let the group determine the order.
 When in doubt I stick to the order below.
-The material I give them can also be found in the supporting material.
+The material I give them can also be found in the [supporting material](https://www.online-stopwatch.com/).

-Scared straight!
-I usually give them 2 popular press pages printed in color.
+* _Scared Straight!_: I usually give them 2 popular press pages printed in color.
 I use this as an example of how: i. some charities have a negative impact (so it is important to do EA) ii. this only becomes clear after quality research.

-Make-a-wish: I don’t give them any information.
+* _Make-A-Wish_: I don’t give them any information.
 I tell them to look things up online.
 I use them as something to compare AMF against.
 And if I have a really sceptical audience I might show them charity navigator and show them how much money is spent on fundraising and that you can have your questions whether or not this is effective.

-Against Malaria Foundation: I give them good information.
+* _Against Malaria Foundation_: I give them good information.
 I use AMF as I feel the robustness and understandability of the evidence is high.
 I also like how it gives an indication on the order of magnitude how much money you need to save a life.
-Finally I feel it helps to convince sceptical capitalists (section 3.5).
+Finally I feel it helps to convince sceptical capitalists ([section 3.5](#sec-3-5)).

-Male baldness research foundation: I usually give them this printed:
+* _Male baldness research foundation_: I usually give them this printed:

-The male baldness research foundation: Welcome!
+  * The male baldness research foundation: _Welcome!
 The bad news is: your foundation doesn’t really exist.
 The good news is: you get to invent it yourself.
 The male baldness research foundation is about ordinary male hair loss due to old age (so not due to any illness).
 The foundation’s mission is to find a ‘cure’ for male baldness by supporting promising research labs all around the globe.
-Feel free to invent the things you need to make a good pitch (but avoid lying about cold hard
+Feel free to invent the things you need to make a good pitch (but avoid lying about cold hard statistics).
+Good luck!_

-statistics).
-Good luck!

-I use them to show how weird money can be allocated worldwide as malaria gets less money that male baldness (picture)
+* I use that to show how weirdly money can be allocated worldwide as malaria gets less money that male baldness ([picture](https://drive.google.com/file/d/1PQ5cgsXBbDbtczNFT48HkXASitqMlRoq/view))

-Schistosomiasis control initiative: I usually give them waaay too much information (usually a givewell report).
-I use them as an example to: i. show how in-depth givewell’s research is, ii. to illustrate fat tails (there can be an order of magnitude in effectiveness between charities), iii. to show that sometimes the best option is something surprising, iv. to laugh slightly about the complete lack of sex appeal of some charities (and how this, unjustly might lead to less funding) -> avoid basing decisions on your gut feeling.
+* _Schistosomiasis Control Initiative_: I usually give them waaay too much information (usually GiveWell's report).
+I use them as an example to:
+  1. show how in-depth GiveWell's research is,
+  2. to illustrate fat tails (there can be an order of magnitude in effectiveness between charities),
+  3. to show that sometimes the best option is something surprising,
+  4. to laugh slightly about the complete lack of sex appeal of some charities (and how this, unjustly might lead to less funding) -> avoid basing decisions on your gut feeling.

 Rationale:

-\* No need to be nice to other charities… Reason: it is great fun to be mean in good spirit.
+* No need to be nice to other charities… Reason: it is great fun to be mean in good spirit.
 By stating that this is allowed they will usually overdo it which takes out any possible venom.
 Also it is lets them think more on comparing their own charity to others (which is actually what you want).

-\* No lying about statistics… reason: you want the exercise to feel real and people being able to trust what they are told (not educational otherwise).
+* No lying about statistics… reason: you want the exercise to feel real and people being able to trust what they are told (not educational otherwise).

-\* schistosomiasis pitch is really fun because they usually cannot even pronounce it!
+* Schistosomiasis pitch is really fun because they usually cannot even pronounce it!
 Also their information is really complicated and the name is totally unsexy.
 Make sure to give them some extra love for this afterwards (while laughing at the same time) (so basically giving them recognition that they had a really hard task, kind of sorry not sorry)

-\* Why tell the contest is unfair?
+* Why tell the contest is unfair?
 Reason is because it actually is unfair.
 Telling them this will make people okay with it.

 Recommendation:

-\* I found that 15 minutes preparation is too short (boring pitches), 45 minutes was great (the pitches were great fun!)
+I found that 15 minutes preparation is too short (boring pitches), 45 minutes was great (the pitches were great fun!)

-\* This is also a good moment to bring in food (if your workshop is in the evening… dinner!! worked really well).
+This is also a good moment to bring in food (if your workshop is in the evening… dinner!! worked really well).

-\* Make sure you know how to pronounce schistosomiasis control initiative yourself :).
+Make sure you know how to pronounce "_schistosomiasis control initiative_" yourself :).

 <a name="sec-6-3-4"></a>**6.3.4 New and upcoming (\*\*\*\**)**